renehorstmann/Pixelc/doc.md

 ![img](res/button_rotate_right.png)
 ![img](res/button_vertical.png)
 ![img](res/button_horizontal.png)
-In the new seleciton toolbar, the selection box may be rotated or flipped.
+In the new selection toolbar, the selection box may be rotated or flipped.

 ![img](res/button_copy.png)
-The copy button now copies the selection into the canvas, leaving the selection toolbar open
+The copy button now copies the selection into the canvas, leaving the selection toolbar open.

 ![img](res/button_ok.png)
-The ok button copied the selection into the canvas and closes the selection mode
+The ok button copies the selection into the canvas and closes the selection mode.

 ![img](res/button_blend.png)
-If the blend button is activated, the selections will be blended onto the canvas (using transparency)
+If the blend button is activated, the selections will be blended onto the canvas (using transparency).

 ![img](doc/selection_paste_blend.png)